47chapters/letsgo/docs/tutorials/setting-up-authentication-with-auth0.md

 Notice how the call was rejected with an HTTP 401 response.

 Now, let's get the access token we can use.
-Go to the Auth0 management portal, navigate to _Applications / APIs_, locate the Auth0 API your have previously created and enter it, go to the _Test_ tab, and locate the _Sending the token to the API_ section at the bottom.
-You should see a `curl` command similar to this:
+Go to the Auth0 management portal, navigate to _Applications / APIs_, locate the Auth0 API you have previously created and enter it, go to the _Test_ tab, and locate the _Sending the token to the API_ section at the bottom.
+You should see a template of a `curl` command similar to this:

 ```text
 curl --request GET \